jayavanth18/jayavanth18/README.md

 I am a Computer Science undergraduate specializing in **Artificial Intelligence and Machine Learning**, currently pursuing **B.Tech in CSE (AI & ML)** at **VIT-AP University**.

 I enjoy working on machine learning problems end to end, from data preprocessing and experimentation to evaluation and refinement.
-My interests mainly lie in **NLP, deep learning, and reinforcement learning**, where I focus on understanding model behavior instead of just optimizing metrics.
+My main interests are **NLP, deep learning, and reinforcement learning**, where I focus on understanding model behavior rather than only optimizing metrics.

-I use GitHub as a place to document what I build and learn, keeping implementations clean, readable, and easy to revisit later.
+I use GitHub as a place to document what I build and learn, keeping implementations clean, readable, and easy to revisit.

----

-## Areas I Work In

-- Natural Language Processing with Transformer-based models
-- Applied machine learning and evaluation
-- Deep learning applications, especially in healthcare
-- Reinforcement learning in simulated environments
-- Writing clean and understandable ML code

 ---